mpaldridge/mpaldridge.github.io/_posts/2024-06-30-crossover.md

 ![](../assets/img/cross4-1.png)

-We know that Red party becoming more popular across the board is all we need to increase the crossover age.
-So what will happen in these two countries as that happens?
+We now know that all we need for the crossover age to increase is for the Red party to become more popular across the board.
+So let's suppose the Red party goes up by 10 points across all age ranges and the Blue party down by 10 points across all ranges, the same in both countries.
+What will happen in to the crossover ages?

 ![](../assets/img/cross5-1.png)